erasels/PackmasterCharacter/README.md

 * If you want to add your own CardBack for your Pack preview card, you can do so by adding it to the images/512 and 1024 with the png file having the same name as your pack
 * AbstractPackMasterOrb is a utility file that extends Custom orb and contains PassiveEffect() to easily store passive effects of orb for access by direct activation effects if they aren't start or end of turn passives.
 * Additionally this file contains getPackLimitedOrb(boolean useCardRng) this method pulls a random orb from your current available packs, Acts like Chaos if no active packs add orbs.
 Chaos is not affected.
+* If you want to add your own CardBack for your Pack preview card, you can do so by adding it to the `images/512` and `1024` with the png file having the same name as your pack
+* AbstractPackMasterOrb is a utility file that extends Custom orb and contains PassiveEffect() to easily store passive effects of orb for access by direct activation effects if they aren't start or end of turn passives.
+* Additionally this file contains getPackLimitedOrb(boolean useCardRng) this method pulls a random orb from your current available packs, Acts like Chaos if no active packs add orbs.
+Chaos is not affected.

 ### Reminders and veto ruling
 Please look at the google docs to get a full refresher of the rules for your contribution.
 Specifically the complxity cap is important.